BRAVE: On the Road

 * Freedom from all forms of sexual, domestic, and physical violence in their homes, schools, communities, and jobs.

-We have just returned from our third road trip in October 2016 to the North West and Gauteng Provinces.
-On this trip, we spent time in the Platinum Belt near Rustenburg where Medicins sans Frontieres estimates 55,000 girls are raped each year.
+On our road trip in October 2016 to the North West and Gauteng Provinces, we spent time in the Platinum Belt near Rustenburg where Medicins sans Frontieres estimates 55,000 girls are raped each year.
 We spoke on community radio and demanded prosecution of those who rape and sexually assault girls.
 We also met with Constitutional Court Justice Edwin Cameron to find out how to use the constitution to create lasting solutions for girls.

-In November, we are on our BRAVE bus again, which we purchased with your support.
+In December 2017 we were on our BRAVE bus again, which we purchased with your support.
 It is outfitted to be a mobile recording studio and a safe space for girls to meet.
-This time we are taking 30 girls on our fifth Leadership Camp as well as embarking on our fourth Road Trip to the Cedarberg area, where we will help girls establish our first rural Rock Girl chapter.
+This time 30 girls went on our fifth Leadership Camp, and 16 went on our fourth Road Trip to the Cedarberg area, where we helped girls establish our first rural Rock Girl chapter.

 Every dollar you contribute supports these young women as they become activists and advocates for themselves and for girls across the country.